 The District maintains only one type of proprietary fund.
 The internal service fund is an accounting device used to accumulate and allocate costs internally among the District's various functions.
 The District has an internal service fund to account for a self-insurance program which provides health, prescription and dental benefits to employees.
-The basic proprietary fund financial statements can be found on pages 26-28 of this report.

-MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE FISCAL YEAR ENDED JUNE 30, 2019 (UNAUDITED)
+MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE FISCAL YEAR ENDED JUNE 30, 2020 (UNAUDITED)